rasvia/FINS-HelpingDoc/Getting Started with Hipergator/Basics.md

 * After obtaining account, you can ssh to hipergator via terminal with `ssh login@hpg.rc.ufl.edu`.

-Other Basics you might need to know about Hipergator can be found [here](https://help.rc.ufl.edu/doc/Getting_Started).
+Other Basics you might need to know about Hipergator can be found [here](https://help.rc.ufl.edu/doc/Getting_Started), and [here](https://www.rc.ufl.edu/get-support/).